squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 **Rotation X** - Number of frames that state lasts for before shifting to another state.

 **Rotation Y** - Target checkpoint.
-The index of the tour state in the "TourObjects" parent-bone, zero-indexed, that the tour state eventually switches to.
+The index of the tour state in the "TourStates" parent-bone, zero-indexed, that the tour state eventually switches to.
 When the tour state changes, it tries to avoid switching to a state that targets a checkpoint that has already been traveled to.
 If all target checkpoints have been hit at least once, this logic resets.

 **Rotation Z** - Checkpoint flag.
 If set to 1, this indicates the tour state is considered a checkpoint.
 The target checkpoint field is ignored for tour states that are considered checkpoints.
 If set to 0, the tour state is considered a "transition", and target checkpoint will not be ignored.
 If set to 2, the tour state is not considered a transition OR a checkpoint, so it will not be considered a valid option unless there are no valid checkpoint options.